Watch this video for some innovative ways to improve the function and look of your kitchen, including:

 There’s almost an endless list of ideas that you can use around your home to make your kitchen more functional, convenient, and a lot more attractive.
-Now, this week looking at a lot of different types of kitchens and size kitchens to give you some of those ideas.
+Now, this week we’re looking at a lot of different types of kitchens and size kitchens to give you some of those ideas.

 And because the homeowners chose to place all the cabinets, they were able to choose exactly what they wanted and all the accessories that went into the cabinetry to make it a very functional kitchen.
 Now, it’s also very organized.
 Look at some of the things they chose here.

 Now, I know renovation like this can cost a lot of money, but you can still make some significant improvements to your kitchen and still stay on a budget.

-Now, another way that you can gain that space is something we did on a project a couple years ago.
-Now we had our cabinetmaker create cabinets, it looked just like the original cabinets.
-They slip right on top, a little molding in there right on the scene, and no one would know what’s original.
+Now, another way that you can gain that space is something we did on a project a couple years ago where we had our cabinetmaker create cabinets that looked just like the original cabinets.
+They slip right on top, a little molding there right on the seem, and no one would know what’s original.

-But the homeowners ended up with some very good storage.

-Even though it was a little bit of a challenge to reach that area, but it’s perfect for holiday kitchenware, or just some of the things you have in your kitchen that you really don’t use a whole lot.
-So, either way, valuable space up around the upper part of your kitchen.
-Now I wonder what Joe has for us this week on our Simple Solution.
+But the homeowners ended up with some very good storage even though it was a little bit of a challenge to reach that area, but it was perfect for holiday kitchenware, or just some of the things you have in your kitchen that you really don’t use a whole lot.
+So, either way, some valuable space up around the upper part of your kitchen.
+Hey, I wonder what Joe has for us this week on our Simple Solution.

-If you’ve got a faucet that has a leak or an intermittent water flow, you might suspect that there’s a problem with the faucet or maybe the water pressure.
+Joe Truini: If you’ve got a faucet that has a leak or an intermittent water flow, you might suspect that there’s a problem with the faucet or maybe the water pressure.
 But here a cure that works almost every time, and you don’t have to call a plumber.

 Now, for only a few cents worth of vinegar, you solve the problem without having to call an expensive plumber.